-The most veteran player in the WPLL, Dobbie had a breakout sophomore season with the league, showing that she is not just a lacrosse legend but has the stats to keep her in the conversation for current best attacker in the world.
-The Brave attacker brings more than just highlight-reel quality goals to the Brave offense.
-As a veteran leader on the Brave Dobbie serves as a player-coach hybrid, helping guide her team to victory.
-Her 11 goals this season made her the 5th leading scorer in the league and the 3rd leading scorer on the Brave, helping pace the top offense in the league.
+The most veteran player in the WPLL, Dobbie had a breakout sophomore season, showing that she is not just a lacrosse legend but still has the skills to keep her in the conversation for best attacker in the world.
+The 2007 University of Maryland graduate and current Canadian National Team player brings more than just highlight-reel quality goals to the Brave offense.
+Dobbie serves as a player-coach hybrid for the Brave, helping guide her team to victory.
+Her 11 goals this season made her the WPLL's 5th leading scorer and the 3rd leading scorer on the Brave, helping pace the top offense in the league.

 KATRINA DOWD, Fight, Northwestern 2010

 Dowd brings an unprecedented level of flair, grit, and creativity to the game whenever she touches the field.
 When the ball is in her stick everyone’s eyes are set on her, as they know that something special is about to happen.
 Selected 12th overall in the WPLL’s 2018 Fall Draft, Dowd made an instant impact on the WPLL.
 The Northwestern graduate and UNC Associate Head Coach finished the season with 13 goals (tied for second most in the league) and 18 points (tied for the most in the league).
 Of note, Dowd’s 4G, 1A performance against the Brave on 6/14 earned her Player of the Week honors.